healthbadge/episimmer/docs/userguide/diseasemodel.rst

     class UserModel(model.ScheduledModel):
       def __init__(self):
         model.ScheduledModel.__init__(self)
-        self.insert_state('Susceptible',None, None,self.p_infection(None,None,{'Infected':1}),False,0.99)
+        self.insert_state('Susceptible',None, None,self.p_infection({'Infected':1}),False,0.99)
         self.insert_state('Infected',6,3,self.scheduled({'Recovered':1}),True,0.01)
         self.insert_state('Recovered',0, 0,self.scheduled({'Recovered':1}),False,0)

 insert_state in lines 6-8 have both the compartments and the transitions defined unlike how we define them separately

 As shown, the first transition is dependent and thus we use the p_infection function.
-For now, just pass None, None as the two parameters in p_infection.
+For now, just pass the first parameter new_states = {'Infected':1} in p_infection.

 In real life scenarios, not all distributions are symmetric about a mean (not all are Normal distributions).
 Custom distributions provide flexibility in terms of scheduling changes in state for user defined distributions.
 We can implement this using the insert_state_custom function instead of the insert_state function.